 Field Description Location Constellation Choose the location constellation you want the AirLink gateway to use.
-Options are: GPS Only GNSS (GPS, Galileo, QZSS, GLONASS)-default GNSS (GPS, Galileo, QZSS, BeiDou) Note: GNSS (Global Navigation Satellite System) includes the following systems based in various regions: GPS-Global Positioning System (USA) Galileo-European Union QZSS-Quasi-Zenith Satellite System (Japan) GLONASS-GLObal NAvigation Satellite System (Russia) BeiDou-BeiDou Satellite Navigation Experimental System (People's Republic of China) Advanced - These fie Ids only appear is Location Service is enabled.
+Options are: GPS Only GNSS (GPS, Galileo, QZSS, GLONASS)-default GNSS (GPS, Galileo, QZSS, BeiDou) Note: GNSS (Global Navigation Satellite System) includes the following systems based in various regions: GPS-Global Positioning System (USA) Galileo-European Union QZSS-Quasi-Zenith Satellite System (Japan) GLONASS-GLObal NAvigation Satellite System (Russia) BeiDou-BeiDou Satellite Navigation Experimental System (People's Republic of China) Advanced - These fiel lds only appear is Location Service is enabled.
 TCP Location Port You can obtain a single location snapshot from the device via a TCP session using the AirLink gateway's IP address and the device port configured in this field.
 1-65535 (default 9494) 0 = Disable You can also use an AT Command to set this value.
-For more information, see PPTCPPOLL on page 514.
+For more information, see PPTCPPOLL on page 568.
 Note: Access is restricted to the IP address defined for server 1.
-(See Report Server IP Address on page 289.)
+(See Report Server IP Address on page 309.)
 Heading Sensitivity Sets the sensitivity of the location heading reading Normal (default) High It is recommended that you leave the field set to Normal to avoid showing misleading heading values from poor location signal (poor sky view, reflections in urban canyon, etc.), but if your location application has its own location heading sensitivity algorithms, try changing this setting to High.
 GNSS Reboot Watchdog Enables or disables automatic GNSS-related reboots.
 Disabling the GNSS Reboot Watchdog helps maintain data connectivity if GNSS-related errors occur.
 Errors that might prompt a reboot include: GNSS fix loss GNSS tracking restarts NMEA data stream loss Options: Enable (default)-The MP70 reboots after GNSS-related errors Disable

 Field Description Enable NMEA Logging (GNSS debugging) Enables or disables writing NMEA (and proprietary debug) sentences to a log file for troubleshooting purposes.
-To download the NMEA log file, see Download NMEA Files on page 282.
+To download the NMEA log file, see Download NMEA Files.
 Options: Enable-starts compiling the log file Disable (default) Download NMEA Files As part of the troubleshooting process, you may be asked to download NMEA sentences before sending them to Sierra Wireless or your distributor.
-If asked to do so, first enable NMEA logging (see Enable NMEA Logging (GNSS debugging) on page 282), and then: 1.
+If asked to do so, first enable NMEA logging (see Enable NMEA Logging (GNSS debugging)), and then: 1.
 Click the Download NMEA Files button.
 The following window appears.
-Close Generate NMEA Files Package Keep NMEA files after download 2.
-If you are instructed to do so by Sierra Wireless Tech Support, select the check box beside "Keep NMEA files after download".
+Download NMEA Files Generate NMEA Files Package If you are instructed to do so by Sierra Wireless Tech Support, select the check box beside "Keep NMEA files after download".
 Otherwise, leave the check box unselected.
 Click Generate NMEA Files Package.
-Download NMEA Files Generate NMEA Files Package Successfully Generated NMEA Files Package Download NMEA Files Package 4.
+Download NMEA Files Generate NMEA Files Package 4.
 Once you see the message that the NMEA Files Package has been successfully generated, click Download NMEA Files Package, select Save File and click OK.
-Opening nmea_000101_001020.tgz You have chosen to open: nmea_000101_001020.tgz which is: tgz File (23.7 KB) from: http://192.168.1331:9191 What should Firefox do with this file?
-Open with Browse Save File Do this gutomatically for files like this from now on.
+Opening nmea_000101_001020.tgz You have chosen to open: nmea_000101_001020.tgz which is: tgz File (2.3 7 KB) from: http://192.168.13.31.9191 What should Firefox do with this file?
+Open with Browse Save File Do this automatically for files like this from now on.
 5. Navigate to where you want to save the file.
-Reset Inertial Sensor Calibration Erases the inertial sensor calibration data.
-This should be performed after the router is moved from its previous installation location or orientation.
-The MP70 must be rebooted after calibration is reset.
-The router recalibrates after rebooting.